EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ### Other issues
 Write integrity controlled by any reader.
 Support for write privileges for data collections with multiple owners.
 Selective encryption for supporting subscription-based authorization policies:
 - users are authorized to access all and only the resources published during their subscribed periods;
-- user authorizations remain valid also after the expiration of their subscriptions $\to$ need to take into account both the subscriptions of the users and the time when resources have been published
+- user authorizations remain valid also after the expiration of their subscriptions $\to$ need to take into account both the subscriptions of the users and the time when resources have been published.

 ----------------------------------------------------------------